 To diagnose and evaluate a brain tumor, your physician may order one of the following imaging tests:

-- MRI of the head (www.radiologyinfo.org/en/info.cfm?pg=headmr): Magnetic resonance imaging (MRI) uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
+- MRI of the head: Magnetic resonance imaging (MRI) uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
 MRI provides detailed images that can detect brain abnormalities such as tumors and infection.
 MRI has high sensitivity for detecting tumors and evaluating the surrounding area to define extent.
-See the Safety page (www.radiologyinfo.org/en/safety/index.cfm?pg=sfty_mr) for more information about MRI.
+See the MRI Safety page for more information.

-- Spine MRI (www.radiologyinfo.org/en/info.cfm?pg=spinemr): Much like MRI of the head, spine MRI uses a powerful magnetic field, radio frequency pulses and a computer to show the anatomy of the vertebrae that make up the spine, as well as the disks, spinal cord and the spaces between the vertebrae through which nerves pass.
-It can be used to detect tumors that arise in, or spread to, the spine.
+- Spine MRI: Much like MRI of the head, spine MRI uses a powerful magnetic field, radio frequency pulses and a computer to show the anatomy of the vertebrae that make up the spine, as well as the disks, spinal cord and the spaces between the vertebrae through which nerves pass.
+It can be used to detect tumors that arise in, or spread to, the spine and/or the spinal cord or the fluid that surrounds it (cerebrospinal fluid).

-- CT of the head (www.radiologyinfo.org/en/info.cfm?pg=headct): Computed tomography (CT) scanning combines special x-ray equipment with sophisticated computers to produce multiple images or pictures of the inside of the body.
+- CT of the head: Computed tomography (CT) scanning combines special x-ray equipment with sophisticated computers to produce multiple images or pictures of the inside of the body.
 It can detect brain tumors as well as help plan radiation therapy if that is the treatment of choice.
 CT can also show bleeding or swelling in the brain.
-See the Safety page (www.radiologyinfo.org/en/safety/index.cfm?pg=sfty_xray) for more information about CT.
+See the Safety page for more information on CT.

-- Cerebral angiography (www.radiologyinfo.org/en/info.cfm?pg=angiocerebral): This imaging test is a minimally invasive medical test that uses x-rays and an iodine-containing contrast material to produce pictures of blood vessels in the brain.
-It can provide additional information on abnormalities seen on MRI or CT of the head, such as the blood supply to a tumor.
+- Cerebral angiography: This minimally invasive test uses x-rays and an iodine-containing contrast material to produce pictures of blood vessels in the brain.
+It can provide additional information on abnormalities seen on MRI or CT of the head, such as the blood supply to a tumor and how the tumor is distorting normal vessels.
+Cerebral angiography can serve as a valuable roadmap to surgeons and reduce the risks of surgery.
 It does require the use of a catheter, and it does have potential risk.

-- Myelography: This examination involves the introduction of a spinal needle into the spinal canal and the injection of contrast material in the space around the spinal cord and nerve roots (the subarachnoid space) using a real-time form of x-ray called fluoroscopy.
+- Myelography: This examination uses a real-time form of x-ray called fluoroscopy to introduce a spinal needle into the spinal canal and inject contrast material into the space around the spinal cord and nerve roots (the subarachnoid space), which contains cerebrospinal fluid.
 It can be used to assess tumors involving the bony spine, meninges, nerve roots or spinal cord when MR imaging cannot be performed, or in addition to MRI.

-- Biopsy (www.radiologyinfo.org/en/info.cfm?pg=biopgen): A biopsy is the removal of tissue in order to examine it for disease.
+- Biopsy: A biopsy is the removal of tissue in order to examine it for disease.
 Often, the tissue is removed by placing a needle through the skin (percutaneously) to the area of abnormality.
-Biopsies can be safely performed with imaging guidance such as ultrasound, x-ray, computed tomography (CT), or magnetic resonance imaging (MRI).
-These types of imaging are used to determine exactly where to place the needle and perform the biopsy.
+Biopsies can be safely performed with imaging guidance (such as ultrasound, x-ray, CT, or MRI) to determine exactly where to place the needle and perform the biopsy.

 - Other imaging tests may be performed if your physician suspects that your brain tumor has metastasized (spread) to other parts of your body.
 CT of the chest and abdomen may be done if it is suspected that a brain mass may be metastatic, rather than a primary tumor, to look for the source of tumor.
 Common sites are the lung and kidney.